pooja2512/Investigate-a-Dataset/README.md

 - Trend of releasing movies has increased over the years.

-Frequent Runtimes are from 92 sec to 150 sec
+Frequent Runtimes are from 92 min to 150 min

 Drama,Action,Thriller,Romance,Horror are most popular geners